ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 plt.xlabels = np.arange(1,counts.max()+1, 1)
 plt.xlabel('hashtag number of appearances') plt.ylabel('frequency')
+plt.yscale('log', nonposy='clip')
 plt.show()
 ```
-Now try doing the same analysis to find who were the top people that were being retweeted and who were the top people being mentioned
+**When you finish this section you could repeat a similar process to find who were the top people that were being retweeted and who were the top people being mentioned**

-## From text to vector
+### From Text to Vector

 Now lets say that we want to find which of our hashtags are correlated with other hashtags.